-Then BA gifted Concorde G-BOAB, along with its log to BAA on 21st January 2004, which was the 28th anniversary of Concorde’s entry into service on condition that it remained at Heathrow.
-Following this, G-BOAB was placed on display at the airport near to Runway 26, as a mark of pride for this great aircraft, airport workers named this area “Point Rocket”, the Rocket being the nick name given to Concorde by BA staff over the 27 years of passenger services.
+But none of these plans were released for various reasons, and in the end BA gifted Concorde G-BOAB, along with its log to BAA, the owner of Heathrow on 21st January 2004, which was the 28th anniversary of Concorde’s entry into service on condition that it remained at Heathrow as symbol that this was once the British home of supersonic travel, were people once flew from and crossed the Atlantic in just over three hours.
+So G-BOAB was placed on display at the airport near to Runway 26, as a mark of pride for this great aircraft, airport workers nick-named this area “Point Rocket”, the Rocket being the nick name given to Concorde by BA staff over the 27 years of passenger services.
+It was a beautiful sight, and many passengers enjoyed seeing Concorde while leaving and arriving at Heathrow.
+But then things took a turn for the worse once again for this Concorde, on 10th May 2006, she was removed from “Point Rocket”, and since then has not been properly displayed.

-There have also been some claims that she would be in the way of the new Airbus A380 when it landed.
-Another claim was that she needed to be moved due to on going maintenance and building extension work at Heathrow.
-But the fact is that neither BA nor BAA has made any statements concerning her move.
-But Heritage Concorde has received some information from an employee of BAA, that they will not allow this Concorde on their land, what a disgrace if true!
+Another claim was that she would been in the way of the new massive Airbus A380 when it landed at Heathrow, there were further claims made, including one that she needed to be moved due to on going maintenance and building extension work at Heathrow.
+But the fact is that neither BA nor BAA has made any statements themselves concerning her move.
+But Heritage Concorde did received some information from an employee of BAA, that they will not allow this Concorde anywhere on BAA land, therefore backing up the first claim, if true, what a disgrace.
+So therefore BA moved her back onto their own land at BA engineering, land which BA has leased since the 1950s.

 The Times: BA may clip Concorde’s wings and sell her to Dubai